eric-unc/psil/docs/modules/list.md

 ---
 ## list-remove
-`list-remove` removes an element from the list at a specific index.
+`list-remove` (list) removes an element from the list at a specific index.

 Parameters:
 * `index`: (natural number) the index.